International Agricultural Worker Housing Inspections

 Providing housing for the first time or in new accommodations:

-Every owner/operator who intends to provide seasonal housing for migrant farm workers for the first time or in a new accommodation shall notify Durham Region Health Department in writing of their intent no later than six weeks prior to the arrival of migrant farm workers.
+Every owner/operator who intends to provide seasonal housing for international agricultural workers for the first time or in a new accommodation shall notify Durham Region Health Department in writing of their intent no later than six weeks prior to the arrival of international agricultural workers.

 I have existing housing accommodations:

-For existing housing accommodations, please contact Durham Region Health Department a minimum of four weeks prior to worker arrival to arrange an inspection of the seasonal housing accommodations at least 14 days prior to migrant farm workers arriving.
+For existing housing accommodations, please contact Durham Region Health Department a minimum of four weeks prior to worker arrival to arrange an inspection of the seasonal housing accommodations at least 14 days prior to international agricultural workers arriving.

 Please note that all IAW housing accommodations must comply with all local building, fire and zoning requirements.
 It is strongly recommended that those building new bunkhouses, renovating existing bunkhouses, and/or renovating other buildings (e.g. residential homes) for the purpose of accommodating international agricultural workers consult with their local building department and fire department well in advance to ensure permits can be obtained and requirements met before the final inspection for worker approval is conducted.